TejalGitthub/JavaScript/README.md

 - Interactive Gameplay: Two-player mode with alternating turns.
 - Dynamic Updates: Real-time updates to the game board and player turns.
 - Win Detection: Algorithm to identify winning conditions.
-- Responsive Design: Optimized for various screen sizes and devices.
 - Game Reset: Ability to restart the game at any time.

 ### Technologies Used